yogeswarl/command-notes/mongodb/mongodb.md

 - Bloated documents
 - Unnecessary indexes
 - queries without indexes
-**note:** Use tools such such as Data explorer and performance advisor to identify and fix anti-patterns issues.
+**note:** Use tools such as Data explorer and performance advisor to identify and fix anti-patterns issues.

 ## MongoDB URI